What is Zanaflex: Uses, Dosage, Side Effects, and Precautions

 • Pain while urinating

-Low blood pressure is one of Zanaflex’s side effects on the human body, which is why a person might experience drowsiness and tiredness.
+Tizanidine’s side effects on blood pressure are often a major concern, as low blood pressure may result from the use of Zanaflex.
+This is why a person might experience drowsiness and tiredness.
 Hence, constant BP monitoring is vital for people under Tizanidine medication.

-Meanwhile, if you experience these side effects (which are uncommon), you must immediately visit your doctor:
+Meanwhile, if you experience these tizanidine side effects (which are uncommon), you must immediately visit your doctor:

 • Hallucinations and confusions